devGumed/nvm-windows-batch/README.md

 # nvm-windows-batch

+THE SCRIPT WILL BE AVAILAIBLE AS SOON THE VIDEO WILL BE ONLINE (Do not hesitate to register to our youtube channel and activate the bell in ordre in order to receive news)

+LE SCRIPT SERA DISPONIBLE DES QUE LA VIDEO SERA EN LIGNE (N'hésitez pas à vous abonner à la chaine youtube et à activer la cloche pour être informés des nouveautés) Si cela ne va pas assez vite, n'hésitez pas à m'envoyer un message ou laisser un commentaire ;)

 GB:
 A batch file to manage NodeJS versions on Windows.
 This script may be improved in order to more deeply facilitate NodeJS version management on Windows.
 This file is the result of the work introduced in the video (in french): XXXX